NAhaile/Lab11/README.md

 Repository for my java lab

-We were using array queues, I believe.
+We were using dynamic arrays and array queues, I believe.